The Perfect Everest Base Camp Packing List [2022]

 55-65l backpack (hiking independently)

-If you’re trekking independently, make sure you invest in a good-quality backpack for Everest Base Camp that’s light and durable.
+So, if you’re not arranging porters to carry your things, make sure you buy a good-quality backpack for Everest Base Camp that’s light and durable.

-For this trek, a 55-65l backpack will be sufficient for all your gear as you will be staying at tea houses along the route (so you won’t need to pack food or camp gear).
+For this trek, a 55 to 65-litre backpack will be sufficient for all your gear as you will be staying at tea houses along the route (you won’t need to pack food or camp gear).

 Day pack for trekking to EBC in Nepal